 Mathilde Ostertag is a partner and heads the tax practice at GSK Stockmann in Luxembourg.
-Her areas of expertise include domestic and international tax law, in particular tax planning, private equity (venture capital), real estate, debt and other foreign investment structures.
-She also has in-depth knowledge of capital market and securitisation transactions, crossborder restructurings, inter alia, inbound and outbound migrations, mergers and acquisitions and debt restructuring.
-Mathilde holds a master's degree from the Université Robert Schuman, Strasbourg, and a postgraduate degree in Corporate and Tax Law (DJCE).
-She is President of the Ladies in Law Luxembourg Association (LILLA), which aims to actively promote gender diversity and women in senior positions in the legal sector.
-She is also a member of the International Fiscal Association (IFA) and the International Bar Association (IBA), and publishes regularly.
-Mathilde is fluent in French, English, German and Portuguese.
+Her areas of expertise include tax planning, private equity (venture capital), real estate, debt and other foreign investment structures, capital market and securitisation transactions, cross-border restructurings, inter alia, inbound and outbound migrations, mergers and acquisitions and debt restructuring.
+Mathilde holds a master's from the Université Robert Schuman, Strasbourg, and a postgraduate degree in Corporate and Tax Law (DJCE).
+She is president of the Ladies in Law Luxembourg Association (LILLA), which promotes gender diversity in senior legal positions.
+Mathilde is also a member of the International Fiscal Association (IFA) and the International Bar Association (IBA), and publishes regularly.

 Adrien Kleinschmidt is an associate at GSK Stockmann in Luxembourg.
 He studied at the University of Saarbrücken and the University of Metz and holds an LLM from the University of

-Trier with an emphasis on international and European tax law.
+Trier, with an emphasis on international and European tax law.
 Adrien's practice areas include international and European tax law, domestic Luxembourg taxation, tax planning and restructuring.
 He is a member of the IFA and the AIJA, and is fluent in English, German and French.

 Contributed by: Mathilde Ostertag and Adrien Kleinschmidt, GSK Stockmann

 GSK Stockmann

-44 Avenue John F. Kennedy L-1855 Luxembourg
+44 Avenue John F Kennedy L-1855 Luxembourg

 Tel: +352 2718 0200 Fax: +352 2718 0211

 Email: luxembourg@gsk-lux.com

 Web: www.gsk-lux.com